beetlewar010785/vessel/README.md

 ### 📄 Example Data

-You can find an example of vessel and equipment data in [Example.xlsx](./docs/Example.xlsx).
+You can find an example of vessel and equipment data in [Download Example.xlsx](https://raw.githubusercontent.com/beetlewar010785/vessel/main/docs/Example.xlsx).
 This file illustrates how to represent a vessel, its components, and related operations in spreadsheet form.

 ### 🚀 Run locally